 The policy implications of this work are clear: cutting the funding of community pharmacies by clustering will disproportionately affect community pharmacies located in the most deprived communities: potentially leading to an inverse pharmacy care law.
-Given that community pharmacies provide effective public health services, [20] this has the potential to further widen health inequalities - should community pharmacies in these areas close.
-Indeed, it would undermine the Department of Health's responsibilities to reduce inequalities in access to NHS services.
-There have been recent reports of some large community pharmacy organisations taking the decision to close some of their community pharmacies as they have become "commercially unviable", although it is not yet clear what areas will be affected.[21]
-We note that the Department of Health has recently introduced a Pharmacy Access Scheme (PhAS), whereby, according to specific criteria, certain community pharmacies will be protected from the reduction in funding.
-[22] Initially, community pharmacies would not qualify for the scheme if they were located within a one-mile radius of another community pharmacy, although we note that, in view of our preliminary work around community pharmacy clustering, the formula was modified to accommodate community pharmacies located in top 20 per cent of deprived areas in England within a 0.8 mile radius of another community pharmacy [23] At present, however, it is not clear if community pharmacy clustering is driven by health need of the local area, or, as many community pharmacies are located in urban areas, they benefit from the increased footfall by being located in these areas.
+Given that community pharmacies provide effective public health services,20 this has the potential to further widen health inequalities-should community pharmacies in these areas close.
+Indeed, it would undermine the department of health's responsibilities to reduce inequalities in access to NHS services.
+There have been recent reports of some large community pharmacy organisations taking the decision to close some of their community pharmacies as they have become 'commercially unviable', although it is not yet clear what areas will be affected.21 We note that the department of health has introduced a Pharmacy Access Scheme (PhAS), whereby, according to specific criteria, certain community pharmacies will be protected from the reduction in funding.22 Initially, community pharmacies would not qualify for the scheme if they were located within a 1-mile radius of another community pharmacy, although we note that, in view of our preliminary work around community pharmacy clustering, the formula was modified to accommodate community pharmacies located in top 20% of deprived areas in England within a 0.8-mile radius of another community pharmacy.23 At present, however, it is not clear if community pharmacy clustering is driven by health need of the local area, or, as many community pharmacies are located in urban areas, they benefit from the increased footfall by being located in these areas.
 Future work should seek to address this important issue.
-While we are encouraged by the concept of the PhAS recogising community pharmacies in deprived areas, we believe that future models of funding should be based upon quality metrics around the provision of healthcare and public health services, rather focus on distance or clustering of pharmacies.
-The Department of Health has also recently introduced a quality payment scheme whereby extra payments will be paid to community pharmacies if certain quality criteria are met.
+While we are encouraged by the concept of the PhAS recognising community pharmacies in deprived areas, we believe that future models of funding should be based on quality metrics around the provision of healthcare and public health services, rather focus on distance or clustering of pharmacies.
+The department of health has also recently introduced a quality payment scheme whereby extra payments will be paid to community pharmacies if certain quality criteria are met.
 We believe this is significant progress, and it is important that this concept continue which will remove focus on the number of services a community pharmacy undertakes, to that of the quality of the service a community pharmacy undertakes.
-This approach is critical, given that a recent study highlighted that community services are often not related to need of the local population, and can be influenced by pharmacy ownership type.[24]
-The development of a quality metric will help direct funding to community pharmacies that are engaged in delivering the higher levels of service.
+This approach is critical, given that a recent study highlighted that community services are often not related to need of the local population, and can be influenced by pharmacy ownership type.24 The development of a quality metric will help direct funding to community pharmacies that are engaged in delivering the higher levels of service.